rethinkdb/rethinkdb-rs/4-rethinkdb-in-practice/frameworks-and-libraries.md

 ## For driver developers
 - [rethinkdb-driver-development](https://github.com/neumino/rethinkdb-driver-development) by [@neumino](https://github.com/neumino)
-  A tool to retrieve the query objects, protobuf messages and responses.
+  A tool to retrieve the query objects, messages and responses.

 ## Deployment tools